chyavan-mc/STA-380/Solutions.md

     ## [1] "whole milk"       "butter"           "yogurt"           "rice"
     ## [5] "abrasive cleaner"

-Data is ready to be inserted into the apriori model.We could have run the read transaction function where in we don’t have to do any data wrangling step for that, We can first read in our grocery list by letting each row of the data as a basket of one shopping list then we can seperate each row by comma as items in each basket but we wanted to try manual method to understand the preprocessing steps \[ groceries = read.transactions(‘./Data/groceries.txt’,format = ‘basket’, sep = ‘,’,rm.duplicates = FALSE)\] grocery\<- as(groceries, “transactions”)
+Data is now ready to be inserted into the apriori model.
+We could have run the read transaction function wherein we don’t have to do any data wrangling step.
+We can first read in our grocery list by letting each row of the data as a basket of one shopping list then we can separate each row by a comma as items in each basket but we wanted to try manual method to understand the preprocessing steps

+`groceries = read.transactions('./Data/groceries.txt',format = 'basket', sep = ',',rm.duplicates = FALSE)`

+`grocery = as(groceries, "transactions")`

-Lets cast df_groc1 variable as a special arules “transactions” class after that run the apriori algorithm with support \> .01 & confidence
+Lets cast df_groc1 variable as a special arules “transactions” class.
+Then run the apriori algorithm with support \> .01 & confidence \>.5 &
-\>.5 & length (# items) \<= 4
+length (# items) \<= 4

 ``` r
 grocery_trans = as(df_groc1, "transactions")